November 16, 2021

 from four stories to one room.

-She has prepared to dig in,
+She prepares to dig in--

-to fight with the neighbors over noise
+to fight the neighbors

-and parking, and property lines:
+property lines:

 those goddamn bastards

-For years she has forgotten to clean the litter
+For years she has forgotten

-Mother imagines every trinket, every scrap
+Mother imagines every trinket,

-she wore at her wedding seventy years ago.
+at her wedding seventy years ago,

-She refuses to believe we would be callous enough
+we would be callous enough

-to send hoard, unwanted, to a landfill.
+to a landfill.

 Scent